 Himanshu Shrivastava, Marketing Manager of DesignBro, said,

 All major service providers have filtration parameters set in place.
-For example, the percentage of text [and] images in the email, keywords such as ‘FREE,’ ‘BUY NOW,’ etc. will not pass through if their system can’t crawl through the emailer, they’ll flag it as spam.
+For example, the percentage of text [and] images in the email, keywords such as ‘FREE,’ ‘BUY NOW,’ etc. will not pass through.
+So, if their system can’t crawl through the emailer, they’ll flag it as spam.

 HTML email design: Does it really matter?

 What Shrivastava shared about HTML email design does matter.
-Well crafted plain text emails can have near 100% deliverability, but emails with images have higher click-through rates compared to plain text emails.
-However use too much text a promotional nature, and you can trigger spam filters.
+Plain text emails have nearly 100% deliverability.
+However, emails with images have higher click-through rates than plain text emails.
+Plus, too much text on email, particularly promotional, can trigger spam filters.

 Read this article to go deeper into How to Avoid the Spam Folder.